brainlife/docs/docs/user/pipeline.md

     Brainlife also limits the number of running processes at around 50 processes for each rule so that any given rule won't consume all available computing resources.
 -->

-You can treat these processes as you normally do with any processes that you normally submit manually; examine outputs, stop, restart, etc..
-The output datasets will be automatically archived once each task have completed successfully.
+You can treat these processes as you normally do with any processes that you normally submit manually; examine outputs, stop, restart, etc. The output datasets will be automatically archived once each task has completed successfully.

 !!! note
-    If you remove a process or task, Brainlife will resubmit another process to handle that subject if the subject has all required input datasets and has not produce the output from the requested app yet.
+    If you remove a process or task, Brainlife will resubmit another process to handle that subject if the subject has all required input datasets and has not produced the output from the requested app yet.
 If you don't want them to be resubmitted, please remove or deactivate your rule.

 ### Troubleshooting Pipeline Rules